NCAS-CMS/cf-python/README.md

 Dask
 ====

-From version 3.14.0, the cf packages uses [Dask](https://ncas-cms.github.io/cf-python/performance.html) for all of its data manipulations.
+From version 3.14.0, the cf package uses [Dask](https://ncas-cms.github.io/cf-python/performance.html) for all of its data manipulations.